NVIDIA/NeMo/docs/source/core/core.rst

 .. autoclass:: nemo.core.classes.module.NeuralModule

-Every Neural Modules inherits the `nemo.core.classes.common.Typing` interface and needs to define neural types for its inputs and outputs.
+Every Neural Modules inherits the ``nemo.core.classes.common.Typing`` interface and needs to define neural types for its inputs and outputs.
-This is done by defining two properties: `input_types` and `output_types`.
-Each property should return an ordered dictionary of "port name"->"port neural type" pairs.
+This is done by defining two properties: ``input_types`` and ``output_types``.
+Each property should return an ordered dictionary of
-This is the example from :class:`~nemo.collections.asr.modules.ConvASREncoder` class:
+"port name"->"port neural type" pairs.
+Here is the example from :class:``~nemo.collections.asr.modules.ConvASREncoder`` class:

 .. code-block:: python